 So how can you super-charge your presenting ability and get you and your ideas noticed?

-There’s no doubt that terrific books have been written on the matter, and of course there are countless courses you can do – including ours.
-But if time is not something you have a lot of, here is a very quick primer on 6 things you should avoid saying for greater presentation success.
+There’s no doubt that terrific books have been written on the matter, and of course there are countless courses you can do – including our range of programs.
+But if time is not something you have a lot of, here is a very quick primer on six things you should avoid saying for greater presentation success.

 Most of us believe that regardless of our position/seniority everyone is just as important as everyone else.
 So your time is equally as precious as theirs!

 So, instead, say something like ‘Hello.
 I’m delighted to have the opportunity to share with you some exciting recommendations I have for XYZ.’
 Or if the audience is indeed pressed for time then be specific and reference this overtly by saying something along the lines of ‘Hello.
 I know everyone is busy preparing for the conference next week so I really do appreciate your time this afternoon to finalise our plans for XYZ.’
 Or it could be something very simple like ‘Hi everyone.
 Yes, it’s 4pm on a Friday afternoon, and like me you’re probably itching to pack up for the week and get ready for the weekend.
 So I want to say thanks for taking half an hour for us to discuss XYZ.’

 So make sure you start your presentation with a positive opening, and not one that undermines your value and the value of your message.